clojuredocs/guides/articles/ecosystem/core_typed/quick_guide.md

 Use `clojure.core.typed/check-ns` to type check the current namespace.
 This can be done at the REPL.

+Note: Global annotations like `ann` are only valid when found in a namespace currently being checked with `check-ns`, or wrapped in a `cf`.
+A raw `ann` in a REPL has *no effect*.
+Global annotations should be top-level forms or inside a (possibly nested) top-level `do`.

 ### All function arguments need to be annotated, or default to `Any`